practicalli/clojure/quick-reference.md

 ;; Prefix makes understanding the evaluation order much simpler and consistent than infix notation used in languages such as Java, C++ and C#.

-;; Prefix notation is one example where clojure can minimise the amount of cerimony (typing) involved in coding.
+;; Prefix notation is one example where clojure can minimise the amount of ceremony (typing) involved in coding.